-2.1.
+- 2.1.
 Mechanical testing: Mechanical properties of the welded joint (WJ) and the base metal (BM) were evaluated by tensile test.
-Tensile tests were conducted on specimens taken perpendicular to the welded joint (WJTT), to measure the ultimate tensile strength of the welded joint (Rm{WJ}) and longitudinal to the welded joint axis from the base metal (BMTT), to measure yield strength (Re{BM}), ultimate tensile strength (Rm{BM}) and elongation (A{BM}), Figure 2.
-All tensile tests specimens were conducted according to the ASTM A370, in the universal testing machine (model: MOHR-FEDERHAFF-LOSENHAUSEN).

-2.2.
-Metallographic analysis: In order to determine macro and microstructure, the metallographic specimens were taken from the welded joint (WJMA), Figure 2 and prepared according to the standard metallographic techniques that includes grinding, polishing and etching with suitable etchant (Nital, Picral, Oberhoffer) to reveal the macro and microstructure.
-Flow angles and micro structural constituents can be determined using standard metallurgical preparation techniques.
-Macro metallographic analysis is performed on a etched cross section of the welded joint by standard visual examination with the naked eye and with optical microscope (model: NEOPHOT 21).
-Micro metallographic analysis is performed on the etched cross section of the same optical microscope.
+Tensile tests were conducted on specimens taken perpendicular to the welded joint (WJTT), to measure the ultimate tensile strength of the welded joint (RmWJ) and longitudinal to the welded joint axis from the base metal (BMTT), to measure yield strength (ReBM), ultimate tensile strength (RmBM), and elongation (ABM), Figure 2.
+All tensile test specimens were conducted according to the ASTM A370, in the universal testing machine (model: MOHR-FEDERHAFF-LOSENHAUSEN). - 2.2.
+Metallographic analysis: To determine macro and microstructure, the metallographic specimens were taken from the welded joint (WJMA), Figure 2 and prepared according to the standard metallographic techniques that include grinding, polishing, and etching with a suitable etchant (Nital, Picral, Oberhofer) to reveal the macro and microstructure.
+Flow angles and microstructural constituents can be determined using standard metallurgical preparation techniques.
+The Macro metallographic analysis is performed on an etched cross-section of the welded joint by standard visual examination with the naked eye and with an optical microscope (model: NEOPHOT 21).
+The Micro metallographic analysis is performed on the etched cross-section of the welded joint with the same optical microscope.